The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 - Dehydration is a common health issue.
 It is usually associated with weight loss, lethargy, flaky skin, and dry feces.
 Hatchlings are extremely prone to dehydration as they have very thin skin and can dry out quickly.

 - Metabolic bone disease is also common in tortoises that are not housed or fed correctly.
-Sulcatas not fed enough calcium or vitamin D or not provided with enough UVB light will develop shell abnormalities.
+Sulcata tortoises that are not fed enough calcium or vitamin D or not provided with enough UVB light will develop shell abnormalities.

-Other potential health issues in captivity are respiratory infections, egg binding and bladder stones.
+Other potential health issues in captivity are respiratory infections (in common with other reptiles), egg binding, and bladder stones.

 Most health issues are associated with a decrease in activity and weight loss.